 If your course requires an ATAS certificate, you must apply for and obtain it before you apply for your visa.
 This applies whether you are a new student or a continuing student extending your visa.
 If you are a continuing student and change from a course that does not require ATAS to one that does, you will need to obtain an ATAS certificate before you can start your new course.

 If you are in the UK on a visa other than Tier 4 (eg, Tier 1, 2 or 5), and you wish to study a course that requires ATAS clearance, you will need to obtain an ATAS certificate before you can register for the course.

 ATAS and Short-Term Study

-From 6 July 2018 if you are studying in the UK for less than six months on a course or a period of research that requires ATAS clearance, you will need to apply for an ATAS certificate, and provide this certificate as part of your Short-Term Study visa application.
+If you are studying in the UK for less than six months on a course or a period of study or research that requires ATAS clearance, you will need to apply for an ATAS certificate, and provide this certificate as part of your Short-Term Study visa application.

 Changes to study

 If the content of your course or research proposal changes or the expected completion date for your course is delayed by more than three months, you will need to apply for a new ATAS certificate within 28 calendar days of the change.
 This includes studying modules not listed on your original ATAS application, extending your course by undertaking reassessment with attendance in the next academic year or adding a placement year to your course.

 For more detailed information about ATAS please visit the UK Government ATAS website.